Is the Blobfish Unjustly Cast as the World's Ugliest Animal?

 Advertisement

-Because of this, they don't grow longer than around 12 inches (30.5 centimeters) and have only enough muscle to allow them to swim in short bursts and not much bone to give their bodies form.
-The bones of this deep water fish are extremely thin and fragile compared to fishes that hang out near the surface because it takes a lot of energy to build bone.
+The bones of this deep water fish are extremely thin and fragile compared to fishes that hang out near the surface because it takes a lot of energy to build strong bones.

 Advertisement